 The thresholds you set for your emerging risk indicators also need to be reviewed regularly.
 As the business grows, the potential impact and likelihood of an emerging risk materialising may also shift; consequently, the indicators you set initially will have to evolve over time.

 Several members are also framing their emerging risk discussions around the velocity of these risks or trends as well as how vulnerable or prepared the business is to respond to them, which will also evolve over time too.
 They have affirmed that this approach helps them to better engage the board and senior leaders in emerging risk discussions.

 3. Collect a varied range of data

 In order to paint the most accurate picture of how emerging risks will develop, a wide range of data sources – both quantitative and qualitative – should be taken into account.

 For example, when you consider an emerging risk such as climate change, average temperature rise across the whole world may be a numerical figure you continue to monitor, particularly as a significant rise could have an influence on adverse weather conditions and other potential scenarios.

 Equally, qualitative data – such as insights from major news outlets, expert bodies, and social media – is also important to get an understanding of how this emerging risk may evolve.

 The Emegring Risk Maturity Model has been structured to support organisations at varying levels of risk maturity.

 We've worked Risk Leadership Network members – practising risk leaders across various sectors – to develop our Emerging Risk Maturity Model.

-The Emerging Risk Maturity Model will be available for Risk Leadership Members, but we will be inviting the emerging risk leads from selected companies to take part.
+The Emerging Risk Maturity Model is only available for Risk Leadership Network members, but we are inviting emerging risk leads from selected companies to take part in the self-assessment.
 If you'd like to take part, please request to participate here.